-Before he could die the traditional French bureaucracy had to be observed.
+Before Djandoubi could die traditional French bureaucracy had to be observed.
 Paperwork had to be completed paroling the prisoner into the (very temporary) custody of Chevalier and his assistants.
 French law dictated that no convict could be guillotined, so Djandoubi had to be freed in order to be killed.
-With that taken care of the ‘toilette du condamne’ could begin.
+With that done the ‘toilette du condamne’ could begin.

 ‘Le toilette’ was rather more practical.
 Djandoubi, wearing the traditional red sweater of the condemned, had his hands and feet tethered with string.
 He could walk, but not run or struggle.
 His neck was bared, the sweater cut with scissors and eased down around his arms to avoid jamming the blade.
-He was offered a last cigarette and a glass of spirits.
-Now all was ready and, for Djandobui and the guillotine itself, all was finished.
+He was refused a last cigarette and pressed to drink a final glass of spirits as quickly as possible.
+Now, all was ready.
+Djandoubi’s life and that of the guillotine itself had almost finished.

 The blade fell.
 Hamida Djandoubi was dead.

 So was the death penalty.
 France finally abolished capital punishment in 1981 after a vote in the National Assembly.
 The guillotine became a museum piece (albeit an embarrassing exhibit seldom displayed in public) and Chevalier, last of ‘les bourreaux,’ was out of work.
 Between Djandoubi’s execution and final abolition every death sentence was respited, the authorities seeing no point in further executions when they knew abolition was already coming.

 Today, they are seldom missed.